Mohammed-git65/M365-Administration-Project/microsoft365-administration/Microsoft-Purview-Email-Encryption-use-case-2.md

 ## **Step 1: Is Understanding Microsoft Purview Message Encryption**

-Microsoft Purview Message Encryption is an online service that's built on Azure Rights Management (Azure RMS) which is part of Microsoft Purview Information Protection.
+Microsoft Purview Message Encryption is an online service that's built on Azure Rights Management (Azure RMS), which is part of Microsoft Purview Information Protection.
 This service includes encryption, identity, and authorization policies to help secure your email.

 ## **Here are the Key Features of Microsoft Purview Message Encryption**
 - Enforces encryption based on predefined rules